Delaware Association of the Deaf

 The Association practices an environment that is free of audism, racism, sexism, ageism, linguicism and other forms of discrimination.

-The Association promotes and protects the mutual interests of all member organizations of the Association, and to provide a social outlet for members and their friends.
+The Association promotes and protects the mutual interests of all member organizations of the Association.

 ARTICLE THREE.
 Membership